hogaf/hogaf.github.io/_posts/2014-08-25-making-of-hogaf-github-io.md

 through out this blog.

-As you may have noticed I'm using jekyll and later I will discuss a lot about why I have decided to use jekyll and what was my requirements.
+As you may have noticed I'm using jekyll and later I will discuss a lot about why I have decided to use it and what was my requirements.

 >This blog post gonna get modified very soon.